 Heat Pump Manufacturer Heat Pump Model How will the Heat Pump be used?
-Please tick one of the following options ☐ The Heat Pump model stated will provide HE☐ The Heat Pump model stated will provide HE☐ Does the Heat Pump have additional components installed? □Back-up heater - on-board □Back-up heater - external □Boost heater - on-board □Boost heater - external □Immersion heater - on-board □Immersion heater - external the Database correct?
-Register Database and is the information in a paragraph under "Processes & Forms" on the Declaration' section. □Yes - Register No: □ No If no, please fill in the following additional Power Quality details required for non-registered Heat Pump Models application? nentation for the Heat Pump attached to this consibility to ensure all information required to base is provided. □Yes □ No
+The Heat Pump model stated will provide HI The Heat Pump model stated will provide HI The Heat Pump model stated will provide HI Does the Heat Pump have additional components installed?
+Back-up heater - on-board Back-up heater - external Boost heater - on-board Boost heater - external Immersion heater - on-board Immersion heater - external Is this model in the ENA Heat Pump Type Register Database and is the information in the Database correct?
+See register in database found in the second paragraph under "Processes & Forms" on the ENA website here .
+If yes, please proceed to 'Declaration' section. □Yes - Register No: □ No If no, please fill in the following additional Power Quality details required for non-registered Heat Pump Models Datasheet and other Power Quality docum application?
+Must be provided.
+It is the installer's resp populate the Heat Pump Type Register Data □Yes □ No